Skip to Main Content

-Before deciding to use a tool like ChatGPT in your research, check with your research supervisor (or for staff, your School's Research Lead) to make sure that it’s permissible, and that your intended use won’t breach the University’s and external research codes and policies.
+Before deciding to use genAI tools in your research, check with your research supervisor (HDR students) or your School's Research Lead (staff) to make sure that it’s permissible, and that your intended use won’t breach the University’s and external research codes and policies.
 You may also need to consider any risks to research integrity using AI tools may introduce.

 Just because information is available on the Internet does not mean that it’s free from copyright, or that it has been shared with the owner’s consent.
-It’s also almost impossible to know where the information came from and it could contain inherent biases, which may then be incorporated into a generative AI tool’s response to your prompts.
-Generative AI can also generate false information called “hallucinations”.
-This occurs when AI either provides false information or creates what it thinks is real information but is in fact not at all real.
+It’s also almost impossible to know where the information came from and it could contain inherent biases, which may then be incorporated into a genAI tool’s response to your prompts.
+GenAI can also generate false information called 'hallucinations'.
+This occurs when AI either provides false information or creates what it thinks is real information but is in fact not.

-For these reasons, it’s important to check the outputs from generative AI to ensure you aren’t breaching copyright, consent, or research integrity – and to ensure that your research output is not flawed by bias or inaccuracy.
+For these reasons, it’s important to check the outputs from genAI to ensure you aren’t breaching copyright, consent, or research integrity – and to ensure that your research output is not flawed by bias or inaccuracy.
 For more information, see Issues and Considerations.

 If you are permitted to use generative AI tools for any part of your research, you must acknowledge this openly in your research documentation.
 Use the following links to check different publishers’ statements on the use of generative AI tools to produce content for publication: